http://WhatisTaxed.com: Data-mining the Tax Code

 If you read Sec.
 904, you'll notice it also demonstrates that the tax imposed is upon the foreign income of an "individual".
 And, Sec.
 904 is even located, appropriately, in "Part III--Income from sources without the United States."

-What about our "deductions"?
+5. What about "deductions"?

 Where is the law for our deductions?